Adversarial Turing Patterns from Cellular Automata

 Resulting UAPs are shown in Fig. \ref{l1l2}.
-Improvement over the random Turing pattern (Turing pattern with random not optimized parameters) is shown in Table \ref{tab:params} and full results are in Table \ref{tul1l2}.
-Here, we should mention our method is black-box, i.e. without access to the architecture and weights, and we do not compare it to \cite{khrulkov2018art} as authors consider white-box scenario with full access to the network.
-Moreover, even if we consider black-box scenario, our results using more advanced optimization significantly better in terms of fooling rate (see Tables 6-7) even comparing to the white-box \cite{khrulkov2018art}.
+Improvement over the random Turing pattern (with random, not optimized parameters) is shown in Table \ref{tab:params} and full results are in Table \ref{tul1l2}.
+We should point, here, our method is black-box, i.e. without access to the architecture and weights, and we do not compare it to \cite{khrulkov2018art} as they consider white-box scenario with full access to the network.
+Moreover, even if we consider black-box scenario, our results using more advanced optimization are significantly better in terms of fooling rate (see Tables 6-7) even comparing to the white-box.

 \textbf{CA with kernel optimization.} In this scenario, all elements of the kernel $Y$ are considered as unknown parameters.
 Optimizing both over $Y$ and the initialization maps we got a substantial increase in fooling rates (see Fig. \ref{fig:turing_examples} for perturbations and Table \ref{init} for fooling rate results).
 Results for different kernel sizes are shown in Fig. \ref{5a}.